jberkenbilt/qpdf/manual/cli.rst

 decryption interpret passwords as strings of bytes.
 It is up to the caller to ensure that they are appropriately encoded.
-Starting with qpdf version 8.4.0, qpdf will attempt to make this easier for you when interact with qpdf via its command line interface.
+Starting with qpdf version 8.4.0, qpdf will attempt to make this easier for you when interacting with qpdf via its command line interface.
 The PDF specification requires passwords used to encrypt files with 40-bit or 128-bit encryption to be encoded with PDF Doc encoding.
 This encoding is a single-byte encoding that supports ISO-Latin-1 and a handful of other commonly used characters.
 It has a large overlap with Windows ANSI but is not exactly the same.
-There is generally not a way to provide PDF Doc encoded strings on the command line.
+There is generally no way to provide PDF Doc encoded strings on the command line.
 As such, qpdf versions prior to 8.4.0 would often create PDF files that couldn't be opened with other software when given a password with non-ASCII characters to encrypt a